kiba/Writings/for_science/dramatis_personae.md

 * **Qrow Branwen** - First Appearance: Chapter 18.
 Delivered Sidonian electronics to Beacon Academy.

 * **Director Polenda** - First Appearance: Chapter 18.
 He is the first director for the Trans-dimensional Research Laboratory.
 Former researcher for the Atlasian military industrial complex.

+**Lisa Lavender** - Anchorwoman for the Vales News Network.

+Appearance: 19